Lab Sheet 5

 };

-Now all the functions of class B can access private members of class A.
+Now all the functions of class A can access private members of class B.

-We have already studied that the user-defined data types that we make behave in much the same way as the built-in types.
-C++ also permits us to use operators with user-defined types in the same way as they are applied to the basic types.
-The data items are represented by objects and operations on those objects can be extended (defined) with the already existing operators.
+Just as built-in types such as int and float support operators like + and -, C++ allows us to extend these operators to work with user-defined types or classes.
+The data items are represented by objects, and operations on those objects can be extended (defined) with the already existing operators.
 The method of extending the operation on user-defined types (objects) is called operator overloading.
 Operators can be overloaded for different operations.
 Most programmers implicitly use overloaded operators regularly.
 For example, the addition operator (+) operates quite differently on integers, float and doubles, and other built-in types because the operator (+) has been overloaded in the C++ language itself and with some library objects such as strings.
 Operators are overloaded by writing a function definition as we normally do, except that the function name now becomes the keyword operator followed by the symbol for the operator being overloaded.
 Operator overloading provides a flexible option for the creation of new definitions for most of the C++ operators for our class.

 The syntax of operator overloading is as follows: